Lisinopril or Carvedilol for Prevention of Trastuzumab Induced Cardiotoxicity - Lisinopril or Carvedilol for Cardiotoxicity

 Secondary outcomes: Trastuzumab interruption was the same between treatment groups.

 Among patients with breast cancer undergoing chemotherapy with trastuzumab, neither lisinopril nor carvedilol was effective at preventing cardiomyopathy compared with placebo.
-Among those who were treated with an anthracycline, lisinopril and carvedilol appeared to be effective at preventing cardiomyopathy versus placebo.
+However, among those who were treated with an anthracycline, lisinopril and carvedilol appeared to be effective at preventing cardiomyopathy versus placebo.
 Study medication did not prevent trastuzumab discontinuation.
 Further study of this important problem is warranted.

 Presented by Dr. Maya E. Guglin at the American College of Cardiology Annual Scientific Session (ACC 2018), Orlando, FL, March 11, 2018.